Nikoleta-v3/Game-Theory-and-Python/paper.md

 tournament of the Iterated Prisoner’s Dilemma where strategies written in computer code would repeatedly choose between self and collective interest.
-The strategies would decide on their next action using the history of previous interactions and the winner was decided on the average score.
+The strategies would decide on their next action using the history of previous interactions and the winner was decided based on the average score.
 The open source package `Axelrod-Python` was created in order to reproduce Axelrod's original work but to also serve as an educational and research tool.